HannahDelaney/portfolio-site-2020/_galleries/motion.md

 video-6-role: Motion Design | Illustration
 video-6-p: An illustration and animation project which describes reasons graphic designers should learn how to code, working with a script written and voiced by my former web professor?
 Sounds super fun.
 I think I'll hide him in the visuals as well...

-previousurl: galleries/miscellanea
+previousurl: galleries/highlights
-previousurlname: Miscellanea Gallery
+previousurlname: Highlights Gallery
 nexturl: galleries/illustration
 nexturlname: Illustration Gallery
 ---